Rent Choice Start Safely

 Is there an income test?

 To receive the Start Safely subsidy you must be eligible for social housing.
 Income for Start Safely purposes will include Commonwealth Rental Assistance, even if you haven’t applied for or receive it.
 If your income increases during the subsidy period, the subsidy may continue to be paid.
-In this case, please contact your local FACS Housing office to update your income details.
+In this case, please contact your local DCJ Housing office to update your income details.

 Is there an assets test?